 I’ve recently found several “new” designs by my elusive and mysterious 1930s jewelry maker, including a chain never seen before as well as a new pairing of design elements.

-The third photo not only shows the construction of this particular bow style but also that both sides of the chain are enamelled – not just the front side, as one would expect.
+The third photo not only shows the construction of this particular bow style but also that both sides of the chain are painted – not just the front side, as one would expect.
 It also shows that the bow’s actual construction could differ: compare this photo with the one below which is the back of the bow/drop/snakechain necklace seen in a prior update.

 This is a dark-brown-and-yellow version of the green-and-white necklace seen in the second example here, and is the same length (15.5” chain, plus the leaf-and-flower drop).
 This colorway reminds me of a bumblebee!
 Unfortunately the seller’s photos are very blurry but the colors do seem accurate.
 I wonder how many other colors they made this necklace in?
 I would pounce on a pink-and-green version in a moment. 🙂